-The parent/carer should be advised to seek medical advice in the event of an adverse reaction.
+Record required of adverse reaction.
 Pharmacists should advise that: If the infant has received paracetamol containing products within the last four hours before attending for vaccination then they should wait 4-6 hours before administering further doses.
 The dosing advice on the purchased product and the manufacturers patient information leaflet will differ from the dosing advice recommended post MenB vaccination.
 Give parent/carer a copy of the relevant patient information leaflet, if appropriate.
-Record required of Supply/Administration The following information should be recorded in the PMR Name of preparation Quantity Any directions for use Date of supply
+Supply/Administration recorded in the PMR Name of preparation Quantity Any directions for use Date of supply